Empath or Narcissist?

-Here are some tips to tell a (good) Empath from an (evil) Psychopath.
+Here are some tips to tell a (good) Empath from an (evil) Narcissist.

 People search out Empaths.
 Most of us believe that we have been blessed as healers, and feel that people are strongly attracted to us.
 And they're attracted to us all the time.

-Psychopaths would (probably literally) kill to possess our natural gift of effortlessly attracting people; our subconscious ability that compels people to divulge their deepest, darkest secrets.
-Thankfully, Psychopaths can only fake it.
+Narcissists would (literally) kill to possess our natural gift of effortlessly attracting people; our subconscious ability that compels people to divulge their deepest, darkest secrets.
+Thankfully, Narcissists can only fake it.

-Psychopaths are outgoing, the life of the party.
+Narcissists are outgoing, the life of the party.
 Upon closer examination, however, many of those "friends" aren't friends at all.
-Note what kind of people a Psychopath befriends: Are they powerful?
+Note what kind of people a Narcissist befriends: Are they powerful?
 Rich?
-Of course, even rich and powerful people need friends, but a psychopath only has friends that benefit him.
+Of course, even rich and powerful people need friends, but a narcissist only has friends that benefit him/her.

-If you enjoy being with someone because they constantly flatter you or give you gifts, you are probably in the company of a Psychopath.
-Psychopaths go out of their way to actively, through words and actions, make you like them.
+If you enjoy being with someone because they constantly flatter you or give you gifts, you are probably in the company of a Narcissist.
+Narcissists go out of their way to actively, through words and actions, make you like them.

 An Empath may disagree with your life choices, and they might urge you to change.
 If you're sad or sick, Empaths feel your pain or illness like it was their own.
 Empaths want you to get better.
 This behavior might come across as controlling or manipulative, but nothing could be farther from reality.